|

 company’s value at $2 billion.
 That should ensure, financially at least,

+that GitHub will stay standing.
 But GitHub’s pending emergence as Silicon Valley’s latest unicorn holds

 a certain irony.
 The ideals of open source software center on freedom,